 Media, key-note and public engagement work

 I teach workshops and give key-notes on mental resilience, well-being, ethics and flourishing, which combine ideas from wisdom traditions with insights from modern psychotherapy.
-Partners include the Escape the City School, Arsenal FC , Saracens rugby club, the Civil Service, HMP Low Moss, Pricewaterhouse Coopers, Deloitte, and Mind.
+Partners include the Escape the City School, Arsenal FC , Saracens rugby club, the Civil Service, HMP Low Moss, Pricewaterhouse Coopers, Deloitte, Netflix and Mind.
+The philosophy club I ran at Saracens was ‘the most popular thing we did all season’ according to Paul Gustard, former coach at Saracens.
+Netflix said a recent talk I gave at their HQ was ‘the most engaging talk we’ve ever had’.
+Companies and organisations can contact me to arrange talks and workshops, from one hour to a full day, to explore how practical philosophy can help us to be more emotionally intelligent.

 I have talked about philosophy on BBC 2’s Newsnight, the Culture Show, on BBC Radio 3 and 4, RTE-1 and ABC Australia; and am a BBC New Generation Thinker.
 I’ve written for publications including the Financial Times, The Times, the Guardian, the Spectator and WIRED.
-I run the Centre’s blog, and also my own blog, which has 25,000 visitors a month.
-I’ve spoken at events including How The Light Gets In, the Month of Philosophy in Amsterdam, the Hay-On-Wye festival, the Galway Arts Festival, the Faculty of Public Health, Latitude, the School of Life, the Sunday Assembly, the British Museum and the RSA.
+I’ve spoken at events including How The Light Gets In, the Month of Philosophy in Amsterdam, the Hay-On-Wye festival, the Galway Arts Festival, the Faculty of Public Health, Latitude, Burning Man, Wilderness, Bestiival, the School of Life, the Sunday Assembly, the British Museum and the RSA.

-I help to run the London Philosophy Club, which is the biggest philosophy club in the world, with 6,000 members.
+I help to run the London Philosophy Club, which is the biggest philosophy club in the world, with 10,000 members (as of May 2018).

 Click here to listen to a Radio 4 programme I made on Aristotle’s idea of flourishing and how it influences modern politics.